ashishkej-tsai/session7-closure/README.md

-# EPAi Session8 Scopes \& Closure Assignment
+# EPAi3.0 Batch2 Session7 Scopes \& Closure Assignment
 Assignment to check our knowledge of Scopes and Closure Functions.

 ## 1. check docstring: